Bofors 40 mm L/60 gun: Name

 The Bofors 40 mm Automatic Gun L/60 is known under a variety of names around the world.
 In common historical nomenclatures it is commonly known under the names Bofors 40 mm gun, 40 mm Bofors gun and Bofors gun.
-This mostly stems from Western Allied usage of the gun during World War II, who commonly used the nickname 'Bofors gun' and the like.
+This mostly stems from Western Allied usage of the gun during World War II.
 For example, British anti-air batteries armed with the gun during the war received the nickname "The Bofors Boys".
 There were other guns by Bofors which also had these nicknames, the most common being the Bofors 40 mm Automatic Gun L/70, leading some to think they are the same gun.

-The naming problem originates at Bofors themselves, as they never marketed the gun and its variants with a clear standardized name or abbreviation, a rule of thumb going for all of their products.
+Bofors itself never marketed the gun or its variants with a clear standardized name or abbreviation.
 In the vast majority of 1930s marketing material the gun is sold under a variety of descriptive names depending on the configuration, such as: "40 mm Automatic Field Gun L/60" to "40 mm Automatic A.A.
 Gun L/60 in Field Carriage" or "40 mm Automatic Naval Gun L/60" to "40 mm Automatic A.A.
 Gun L/60 in Naval Mounting".
 This theme transfers over to other languages as well: 40 mm fältautomatkanon L/60, 40 mm feldluftautomatkanone L/60, Cañón automatico de campaña de 40 mm L/60 Bofors.
 Only the caliber of 40 mm and caliber length of L/60 are somewhat universal in branding.

 Due to this the gun is often specified by the calibre length "L/60".
 Enthusiasts and experts usually call the gun "Bofors 40 mm L/60" or simply "Bofors 40/60" and the like.
 In some Bofors material the gun is standardized under the English name "Bofors 40 mm Automatic Gun L/60".

 Calibre length

 Contrary to the name, the Bofors 40 mm Automatic Gun L/60 has an actual barrel length of 56.25 calibres – 2,250 mm.
-Due to this the gun can at times be found under the designation "L/56".
+Due to this, the gun can at times be found under the designation L/56.
 The L/60 calibre length – 2,400 mm – refers to the length of the barrel and breech mounted as a unit.
-Historically, L/62 has also occurred as a calibre length for the gun on occasion.
+The gun has also been cited with a caliber length of L/62 on occasion.
 This refers to the length of the barrel – 2,250 mm – when equipped with the conical flash hider – 250 mm; amounting to a length of 2,500 mm, or 62.5 calibres.

-Similarly the Bofors 40 mm Automatic Gun L/43 also has several calibre lengths.
-The L/43 calibre length – 1,720 mm – refers to the length of the barrel and breech mounted as a unit.
+Similarly, the shorter L/43 calibre length – 1,720 mm – refers to the length of the barrel and breech mounted as a unit.
 The actual barrel length is 1,570 mm – 39.25 calibres.
 With a flash hider or muzzle brake mounted the barrel length becomes 1,740 mm or 1,760 mm.